hajicj/MUSCIMarker/doc/source/installation.rst

   Using the command line consists of typing in commands and running them with the Enter key.
 Don't worry if line wrap cuts the command in two, it's your keystroke that matters.
-In these instructions, each command starts with a ``$`` sign (although you may see a different character on the command line).

 Install Anaconda